 IMPORTANT: To verify that your computer supports fingerprint reader sign-in, select the Search icon in the taskbar, type Sign-in options in the search box and press enter.
-If Fingerprint recognition is not listed as an option, then your computer does not include a fingerprint reader.
+If Fingerprint recognition is not listed as an option, your computer does not include a fingerprint reader.

-Component Description (1) () Power button When the computer is off, press the button briefly to turn on the computer. Ŭ When the computer is on, press the button briefly to initiate Sleep.
-When the computer is in the Sleep state, press the button briefly to exit Sleep.
-When the computer is in Hibernation, press the button briefly to exit Hibernation.
+Component Description (1) Power button • When the computer is off, press the button briefly to turn on the computer.
+When the computer is on, press the button briefly to initiate Sleep. • When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only). • When the computer is in Hibernation, press the button briefly to exit Hibernation.
 IMPORTANT: Pressing and holding down the power button results in the loss of unsaved information.
 If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button down for at least 10 seconds to turn off the computer.
-To learn more about your power and sleep settings: Right-click the Power icon , and then select Power and sleep settings.
-(2) Fingerprint reader Allows a fingerprint logon to Windows, instead of a password logon.
-Swipe down across the fingerprint reader.
-See Using Windows Hello (select products only) on page 42 for details.
-IMPORTANT: To prevent fingerprint logon issues, make sure when you register your fingerprint that all sides of you finger are registered by the fingerprint reader.
+To learn more about your power and sleep settings: Right-click the Power icon I , and then select Power and sleep settings.
+(2) Fingerprint reader (select products only) Allows a fingerprint logon to Windows, instead of a password logon. -771 Touch your finger to the fingerprint reader.
+See Using Windows Hello (select products only) on page 46 for details.
+IMPORTANT: To prevent fingerprint logon issues, make sure when you register your fingerprint that all sides of your finger are registered by the fingerprint reader.